Hilton Honors was the first loyalty program to give travelers the ability to earn both airline miles and points in 1989.

 Even better, you get the referral bonus offer for the card you referred—no matter which card your friend chooses.

 When you send your referral link to friends and family, they will get an offer to apply for the card you referred them to.
-They can also explore other Amex cards they might like, each with a sign-up bonus for them and a referral bonus for you.
+They can also explore other Amex cards they might like, each with a welcome bonus for them and a referral bonus for you.

 This is excellent news if you have a premium American Express credit card like the Hilton Honors American Express Aspire Card card but want to refer people who would be better suited to something with a lower annual fee.